Blog

 ABOUT THE AUTHOR

-Great design can make the most impressive effect on startup's velocity during its early days, which are the critical for the company's health.
+Great design can have an impressive effect on a startup’s velocity in its early days, when it is most critical to the company’s health.

 Kaz Tamai